FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 Every week on my Instagram I do an “Ask Me Anything” and these are the most frequently asked questions that I get about credit cards, points and travel.
 Hope you find them helpful!

-The key to points travel is the sign up bonus.
-We are strategically signing up for credit cards that earn lucrative sign up bonuses for a small amount of spend.
-Most reward cards require that you make a certain amount of purchases on your card within a set time limit in order to receive your sign up bonus.
-Typically $3k-$4k in a three month period.
-This is money that we are spending anyways on monthly bills and expenses.
-The first thing you should do before applying for your first card is calculate your monthly expenses to determine what kind of minimum spend you can earn within your budget.
+Points travel is redeeming points earned from a credit card welcome offer and/or credit card spend and redeeming those points and miles for flights and hotels.
+We are strategically signing up for credit cards that earn lucrative welcome bonuses for a certain amount of spend.
+Most reward cards require that you make a certain amount of purchases on your card within a set time limit in order to receive your sign-up bonus.
+Typically spending $3k-$4k in a three-month period.

 DO I NEED TO SPEND $60,000 TO EARN 60K POINTS?